In this northern star, don’t forget these travel insurance tips for your next adventure

 As featured in:

-You will need to list all the activities that you plan to participate in while on your trip at the time that you purchase your policy.
+Even if your main goal is to LARP, you may also be participating in other activities like archery or camping.
+That’s totally fine, because there are over 250+ sports, activities and experiences that could be covered when you purchase travel insurance for LARP.
+When you purchase your policy, you’ll need to list live action role playing, and all of the other activities that you plan to participate in while on your trip.
 You won’t be able to add or remove activities after you make your purchase, so make sure you add them all at that time.
+Costs may vary depending on the additional activities you list.

-If you arrive at your event, and aren’t vibing with the plot of your LARP, your adventure travel insurance would not cover you if you wanted to cancel or interrupt of your trip.
-Some other things that are not covered include:
+If you arrive at your event, and aren’t vibing with your plot, your travel insurance for your LARPing adventure won’t cover you if you want to cut your trip short and go home.
+Some other things that aren’t covered include:

 Here are a few other tips we have found to help keep you safe while LARPing: